 - We have undertaken a major retention study that gave staff a questionnaire and discussion forum to talk about what is important to them in their jobs.
 The results will be applied in our work on retention.

 - We are funding projects across all a wide-range of areas such as prevention, mental health, local care, social care and hospital care to research how we can recruit staff for those areas and support them in working in new ways that help patients and citizens better.

 What are the next steps?

-- Extensive programme of careers fairs, open days and courses to encourage people into health and social care careers
+- We will continue with an extensive programme of careers fairs, open days and courses to encourage people into health and social care careers.

-- Detailed work to identify what types of staff, with what skills we need for the future
+- We will continue our detailed work to identify what types and numbers of staff, with what skills, we need for the future.

 How can you get involved?